jira and asana integration with logos

 Your Jira and Asana integration should allow you to stay in the platform that you’re the most comfortable with.
 For instance, using Asana’s app-integration capability to integrate with Jira allows users in Jira to see which tasks in Asana coincide with Jira work.
 Users in Asana can also create tasks in Jira while still in Asana.
 This streamlined workflow allows for easy visibility between teams while staying in the apps they feel most comfortable with and protecting their project ecosystems while allowing collaboration.

-If you have users that need data from Jira and Asana, you may need an alternate solution.
-Visor allows you to share data from both apps with unlimited viewers, so stakeholders that aren’t using Jira or Asana can still get the info they need.
+Visor allows you to share data from both apps with multiple viewers, so stakeholders who don’t use Jira or Asana can still get the info they need.

 3. Make sure the fields you need will sync properly

-Many fields sync from Asana to Jira, but there are also a number that aren’t supported.
-It’s important to note that other fields only sync from Jira to Asana.
 Before integrating, you’ll want to ensure the fields you need will sync.
 If not, you may want to consider a more comprehensive solution, like Visor, for syncing Asana and Jira data all in one place.
 You will also need to ensure that users have permission in Jira and Asana to create new issues and work with the fields most beneficial to your teams.
 If you can’t give teams access to both, you may run into issues and may want an alternative to the Asana Jira integration.

 4. Understand your team’s workflow